 Planetary Garden as Fantasy Island

 Click the image above to see a sample of research initiatives at the LA Arboretum over the years.
 The transformation of landscapes and creatures to suit and beautify a human-altered world vis-à-vis smog, fire, electrification, waste management, and engineered cultivation of plants in laboratory conditions.

 Every week I looked forward to hearing that deep voice proclaim: “Welcome to Fantasy Island!”
-This is how Mr. Roarke, an impeccable host to fantasy fulfillment seekers greeted every new crop of hopefuls.
+This is how Mr. Roarke, an impeccable host to fantasy fulfillment seekers, greeted every new crop of hopefuls.
 They always arrived by seaplane, one that Tattoo (Roarke’s trusty assistant), spotted in the sky.
 He would yell, “De plane!
 De plane!" while ringing a bell in a crow's nest perched aloft an ornately red-trimmed house.
-The seaplane would taxi over and the guests come ashore.
-Women in grass skirts put lei garlands of bright flowers around their necks.
+The seaplane would lazily taxi over and the guests would come ashore.
+Women in grass skirts put lei garlands of bright flowers around the guests necks.
 The botanically-minded viewer can't help but ask themselves: are those of Arabian Jasmine, or perhaps Plumeria?
 Maybe I see some orchid mixed in?

 This was the opening scene of the hit television show Fantasy Island (1977–1984), but this was also unmistakably the Los Angeles County Arboretum and Botanical Gardens.
 The seaplane landed on Baldwin Lake, and the house with the bell top is no other than the historic Queen Anne Cottage, both found in the LA Arboretum’s “Prehistoric and Jungle Garden” – itself a fiction of time and place nestled within the urban chaparral of Arcadia, California.^